 Segment Total number of training and awareness programmes held Topics/principles covered under the training and its impact %age of persons in respective category covered by the awareness Programmes Board of Directors (BoD) There are no separate training/awareness programme conducted covering any of the principles 100 Key Managerial Personnel (KMPs) during the financial year.
 However, principles are discussed in the Board and committee meetings at different times as an ongoing activity.
 Principle 1 to 9 100 Employees other than BoD The Company organize 1.
 Code of conduct 100 and KMPs a month-long employee engage program in 2.
 Leadership the named as Sandur 3.
-Behavioral Sambhrama undertaking several activities covered 4.
-Environmental Sustainability under different principles.
-5. Employee engagement in the name of Sandur Sambhrama Workers The Company organize a month-long employee engage program in the name of Sandur Sambhrama Occupational health & Safety training Employee wellbeing in the 100 undertaking several activities covered under different principles. name of Sandur Sambhrama
+Behavioral Sambhrama undertaking several activities covered under different principles.
+Workers The Company organize a month-long employee engage program in the Occupational health & Safety training 100 name of Sandur Sambhrama undertaking several activities covered under different principles.
+Employee wellbeing in the name of Sandur Sambhrama